Mostafa-Armandi/Neighbors/README.md

 The distance calculation between locations on SQL Server is done using `STDistance` function which returns the shortest LineString between two geography types.

 The underlying algorithm for `STDistance` seems to be the [Vincenty’s inverse solution](http://www.movable-type.co.uk/scripts/latlong-vincenty.html) which is slightly different from the well-know [Harvesine](http://www.movable-type.co.uk/scripts/latlong.html)  approach.
-They might shows slightly different results on some *Latitude/Longitudes* thoutgh.
+They might shows slightly different results on some *Latitude/Longitudes*.

 A proof checking reference for distance calculation using the implemented approach could be found [here](https://geodesyapps.ga.gov.au/vincenty-inverse).